 For example, it's quite rare for the NNN lease to cover accounting costs charged by a landlord's CPA or any legal fees.
 While they are small in comparison to the purchase price, they aren't part of the monthly cost a tenant must pay in the NNN lease.

-Investment Risks with a Triple Net Lease
+Triple Net Lease Investment Risks

 One common misconception for triple net lease investments is that they're risk-free.
 Though they offer several advantages, there are risks that must be considered.
 The primary benefit of triple net leases is that you have a predicted revenue stream for the long-term with pass-throughs in place.
 Overall, there's less hassle and low management requirements.